Golden point: Australia

-Europe
+Great Britain

-The Challenge Cup, Europe's most prestigious knock-out tournament, operates under the golden point rule and also follows the NRL Finals system.
+The Challenge Cup, Great Britain's most prestigious knock-out tournament, operates under the golden point rule and also follows the NRL Finals system.
 One extra half of five minutes is played, and should neither team have scored any more points in that time, a second period commences until one of the teams scores again, thus winning the game.
 This does not happen in the final.
 If the final is drawn then the teams have a replay at a neutral ground.
 This was first applied in 2009, when the Castleford Tigers defeated Halifax in extra time during the fifth round of the competition.
 Brent Sherwin kicked a drop goal in the 82nd minute to advance Castleford to the quarterfinals.
 The second being Warringtons stand off Lee Briers kicking a drop goal to see them through to the Semi Finals against Hull KR.
-The rule was used for a third time in the 2014 competition when Rangi Chase scored a drop goal in the 83rd minute to send Salford City Reds through 37-36 at Hull F.C. in the third round.
+The rule was used for a third time in the 2014 competition when Rangi Chase scored a drop goal in the 83rd minute to send Salford City Reds through 37–36 at Hull F.C. in the third round.

-The Million Pound Game between Salford City Reds and Hull Kingston Rovers on 1 October 2016 was decided by a Golden Point - for Salford - after the 80 minutes ended 18-18.
+The Million Pound Game between Salford City Reds and Hull Kingston Rovers on 1 October 2016 was decided by a golden point for Salford after the 80 minutes ended 18–18.
 The result saw Salford maintain Super League status, whilst Hull KR dropped into the National League.
-Golden point decided a Super League playoff game for the first time on September 28, 2017 - for Castleford - after a 22-22 draw after 80 minutes.
+A golden point decided a Super League playoff game for the first time on 28 September 2017 for Castleford after a 22–22 draw after 80 minutes.
 The result saw Castleford defeat St Helens to reach the Super League Grand Final.

 On 19 November 2018, it was confirmed that Super League would be adopting golden point during regular season for the first time as of the start of the 2019 season, bringing it in line with the NRL.
-Super League's first ever regular season golden point game saw Hull FC defeat Wigan Warriors 23-22 on 24 February 2019 after a Marc Sneyd drop goal.
+Super League's first ever regular season golden point game saw Hull FC defeat Wigan Warriors 23–22 on 24 February 2019 after a Marc Sneyd drop goal.
+On 13 February 2025, the match between Wigan Warriors and Leigh Leopards became the first in Super League history to be scoreless after 80 minutes; Leigh won 1–0 after a golden point drop goal by Gareth O'Brien.

 Friendlies may apply the golden point rule, depending on the format of the tie.

-Golden point was introduced in the Championship and League 1 competitions commencing with 2020 season.
-However unlike Super League where the winners of golden point take both competition points, in the lower leagues each team will earn one competition point in a drawn game at the end of normal time with a third point going to the team that scores the golden point.
+Golden point was introduced in the Championship and League 1 competitions commencing with the 2020 season.
+However unlike Super League where the winners of a golden point take both competition points, in the lower leagues each team will earn one competition point in a drawn game at the end of normal time with a third point going to the team that scores the golden point.